Exploring non-Euclidean photonics: Pseudosphere microlaser: Solutions of the wave equation with Dirichlet boundary conditions

-Since the roots of Eq. (\ref{eq:secular_eq}) are not easy to compute, in this last section, we propose a convenient numerical method to solve the Schrödinger-like Eq. (\ref{eq:schrodinger_eq}) for the effective potential of Fig. \ref{fig:potential} corresponding to the tractoid.
-This method is also applicable to many other potentials.
+Since the roots of Eq. (\ref{eq:secular_eq}) are not easy to compute, we employed a convenient numerical finite-element method to solve the Schrödinger-like Eq. (\ref{eq:schrodinger_eq}) for the effective potential of Fig. \ref{fig:potential} corresponding to the tractoid, which is explained in App. \ref{appendix:der_wave_eq}.